 - A review published in the Open Heart journal in 2021, revealed that this nutrient is essential in cardiovascular health as it regulates calcium homeostasis in the body (18).

-- A study following over 4,800 participants and spanning about a decade found that study participants who had the highest intakes of dietary menaquinone were 52 percent less likely to develop artery calcification.
+- A study following over 4,800 participants and spanning about a decade found that study participants who had the highest intakes of dietary menaquinone were less likely to develop artery calcification.

-Researchers also found that these people had a 57 percent lower risk of dying from heart disease.
-An interesting factor to note is that Vitamin K1 (Phylloquinone) had no relation to any of these outcomes (2).
+Researchers also found that these people had a lower risk of dying from heart disease.
+An interesting factor to note is that Vitamin K1 (Phylloquinone) intake had no relation to any of these outcomes (2).